-If you’re a beginner to genealogy research and want to know how to find your ancestors and build a family tree you’re no doubt asking yourself, “where should I start?”
+If you’re a beginner to genealogy research and want to know build a family tree and find your ancestors you’re no doubt asking yourself, “where should I start?”
 From choosing the right family tree program to gathering facts from family members to verifying your data – there’s a lot to take in.

 1. Find a Good Family Tree Program